RedlineResearch/adel/README.md

       aend;
     }

-Note the `abegin` and `aend` macros: they provide critical code that make concurrency possible.
+Every Adel function must have a minimum of three things: return type `Adel`, and macros `abegin` and `aend` at the begining and end of the function.
 But otherwise, the code is almost identical.
 The key feature is that we can run blink concurrently, like this:

     aboth( blink(3, 500), blink(4, 500) );

 This code does exactly what we want: it blinks the two lights at different intervals at the same time.
-We can use the `auntileither` macro to call two routines and check which one finished first.
+We can aluse the `auntileither` macro to call two routines and check which one finished first.
 This macro is useful for things like timeouts:

     Adel timeout(int ms) {
       abegin;
       adelay(ms);
       end;
     }
-    Adel checkbutton() {
+    Adel button_or_timeout() {
       abegin;
       auntileither( button(), timeout(2000) ) {
         // -- Button was pushed (button() finished fist)